-During the academic year 2021 /2022 two long-standing governors stepped down due to changes in their work circumstances.
+During the academic year 2021/22 two long-standing governors stepped down due to changes in their work circumstances.
 Both of these places have since been filled.
 One of the new appointments is a senior engineer with Siemens.
 The second is a senior leader within the FE sector.
+There has been minimal change in the governing body during 2022/23.
 The governing body still has a strength in the skill set and experience of its members and in the clear links with our specialisms.
-Both the chair and the vice-chair have been in post for a number of years.
+Both the chair and the vice chair have been in post for a number of years.
 Both were in post at the time of the UTC's most recent Ofsted.